apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

-User authorization to broker resources is accomplished by configuring an access control list using an `acl` element on the `broker`, `connector`, `virtual_host`, `destination`, or `queue` resources.
+User authorization to broker resources is accomplished by configuring an access control list using an `acl` element on the `broker`, `connector`, `virtual_host`, `topic`, `durable_subscription`, or `queue` resources.
 The acl defines which principals are allowed or denied access to perform actions against the resources.
 An example of `acl` is shown below:

 {pygmentize:: xml}
 <acl>